petersulyok/smfc/README.md

  - Change IPMI sensors thresholds: [TrueNAS Forums](https://www.truenas.com/community/resources/how-to-change-ipmi-sensor-thresholds-using-ipmitool.35/)

 ### 3. Power management
-If  low noise and low power consumption (i.e. low heat generation) are important attributes of your Linux box then you may consider the following chapters.
+If  low noise and low heat generation are important attributes of your Linux box then you may consider the following chapters.
 #### 3.1 CPU
 Most of the modern CPUs has multiple energy saving features.
 You can check your BIOS and enable [these features](https://metebalci.com/blog/a-minimum-complete-tutorial-of-cpu-power-management-c-states-and-p-states/) like: